 |---|---|---|

-| Ordinary income tax | $0 (ISOs exempt) | $8,000 taxed as ordinary income |
+| Ordinary income tax | $0 (no ordinary income at exercise) | $0 (California conforms -- no ordinary income) |

-| AMT preference amount | $8,000 | N/A (already taxed as ordinary) |
+| AMT preference amount | $8,000 | $8,000 (also a California AMT preference) |

-| Tax due on exercise | Depends on AMT calculation | ~$744 at 9.3% marginal rate |
+| Tax due on exercise | Depends on your federal AMT calculation | Depends on your California AMT calculation (7%) |

 This is why spreading ISO exercises across multiple years is especially important for California residents.
 Each year you exercise within a lower bracket saves thousands in state tax.

-California Residency Rules for Equity Income
+Try Calculator →California Residency Rules for Equity Income

 California's residency rules are aggressive when it comes to equity compensation.
 Understanding them is critical if you're considering a move out of state.